RedHatInsights/authz/k8s/README.md

 # Deploying the service on a locl kind cluster

+Except for the prerequisites, these steps are repeatable in the Makefile in the root of the repository.

 ## Step 0: Prerequisites
 Install kind, e.g. via [homebrew](https://formulae.brew.sh/formula/kind).

 Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)

 ## Step 1: kind setup

+> From root, you can run `make kind-create` to create the cluster and apply the ingress controller.

 run `kind create cluster --name=authz --config=kind.yml`